Monday, December 23, 2024

-WILDWOOD CREST – Mayor Don Cabrera, after busting his hipbone socket in a bike crash, plans to be at the Wednesday, Nov.
+WILDWOOD CREST – Mayor Don Cabrera ascended the commissioners’ dais in his wheel-chariot and ran the Wednesday, Nov.
 6, commissioners meeting.

 “I’m getting stronger each day,” he said.

-He said the first couple days home were “rough going,” but he is doing physical therapy and getting “solid nights’ sleep,” weaning himself off prescription painkillers, drinking plenty of fluids and eating well.
+Cabrera said the first couple days home after his release from care in North Carolina were “rough going,” but he is doing physical therapy and getting “solid nights’ sleep,” weaning himself off prescription painkillers, drinking plenty of fluids and eating well.

 Cabrera said he was told it would take about three months to fully recover and begin running again, but that will not prevent him from attending borough meetings.

-So far, he has been able to stop by borough hall and sign documents from his car, and he reads and reviews items of borough business via email.
-He said there is a ramp on the right side of the commissioners dais, and he should be able to get there in his wheelchair.
+So far, in addition to attending the meeting, he has been able to stop by borough hall and sign documents from his car, and he reads and reviews items of borough business via email.

 Cabrera clarified that he was competing in a half-marathon, not a full marathon, called the North Carolina 70.3, and was at the 41st mile of the 56-mile cycling portion of the race when he hit the pothole at 22 or 23 mph.